 Did you know that we spend over four hours a day in apps?
-While we can thank the pandemic for this surge, which skyrocketed by up to 80% in selected markets between Q1 2019 and Q1 2021, we’ve become extremely reliant on applications.
+While we can thank the pandemic for this surge, which skyrocketed by up to 80% in selected markets between Q1 2019 and Q1 2021, we’ve become extremely reliant on applications — especially when it comes to productivity.
 Can you imagine life without WhatsApp, YouTube, Uber, Netflix, or Google Maps?

 Yeah.
 That would be a challenge.
 But, we also depend on apps to make us productive.
 For starters, they can help you manage your time, calendar, and schedule.
 Moreover, we use apps to keep track of daily tasks, to-do lists, and collaborate with others on big projects.